The-Marcy-Lab-School/7-1-2-react-router/README.md

 ### Rendering a dynamic list of links

-The `Products` page component should show a list of links that let me select which product I want to view.
+Finally, the `Products` page component should show a list of links that let me select which product I want to view.

-This is often done by using the same set of data and generating a `Link` for each value in the dataset:.
+This is often done by generating a `Link` for each value in the dataset:

 <!-- prettier-ignore -->
 ```jsx